History of Solar in Massachusetts

 The Renewable Portfolio Standard (“RPS”) was first created by the Legislature as part of the restructuring of the electricity industry in the late 1990s.
 Section 32 of the GCA created on option to carve-out a portion of the RPS to further encourage development of on-site (a.k.a. distributed) generation, which lead to creation of the Solar renewable energy certificates (“SRECs”).
 The first solar carve-out program, SREC I, began in January 2010 and was closed to new solar projects in April of 2014.
 The second solar carve-out program, SREC II, was finalized in 2014.
 Among other things, SREC II was designed to help the Commonwealth achieve its 1600 MW solar target.
 For more information on the SREC programs and/or the Renewable Portfolio standard, please see DOER’s website.

 Legislation passed in April 2016 directed DOER to develop a successor program to SREC II.
-DOER is presently doing that and has named this new program SMART.
+DOER has done that and the new program is named SMART.
+SMART will take effect after the DPU approves the tariff needed to administer the program.

 Solar rebates once served as the primary state-level policy to encourage homeowners to install solar.
 As the solar market and policies have evolved, these rebates have declined and given way to the Residential Solar Loan Program.